 Monsters’ armor in Risk of Rain 2 can’t be ignored.
 How much damage you can deal with them depends on their armor, so we’ll take a look at their armor too.

-- When playing on the lowest difficulty, Drizzle, each character gets a 70-armor bonus.
+1. Playing on the lowest difficulty (Drizzle) grants each character a 70-armor bonus.

-- Rose Bucklers each grant 30 armor while sprinting.
-This item can be stacked.
+3. Rose Bucklers grant 30 armor while sprinting and can be stacked for additional armor.

-- Irradiant Pearls increase all stats by 10% per stack.
-It includes the base armor too.
+4. Irradiant Pearls increase all stats by 10% per stack, including base armor.

-- Jade Elephant gives a massive 500 armor boost for 5 seconds.
-Its cooldown is 45s.
-It’s useful when you are surrounded by monsters and want to get out almost unhurt.
+5. Jade Elephant provides a massive 500 armor boost for 5 seconds, with a 45-second cooldown.
+It’s useful when surrounded by monsters.

 Some Survivors in Risk of Rain 2 have base armor.
 This means they have armor from the beginning.
 Knowing their armor will give you a better understanding of the Survivors.
 Let’s check them.